munnep/tfe_fdo_azure_external_kubernetes/README.md

 ```
 - Create a file called `variables.auto.tfvars` with the following contents
 ```
-dns_hostname               = "tfe11"                                   # Hostname used for TFE
+dns_hostname               = "tfe19"                                   # Hostname used for TFE
 dns_zonename               = "aws.munnep.com"                          # DNS zone where the hostname record can be created
 certificate_email          = "patrick.munne@hashicorp.com"             # email address used for creating valid certificates
 tfe_encryption_password    = "Password#1"                              # encryption key used by TFE
-tfe_license                = "02MV4UU43BK5HGYYTOJZ"                    # TFE license as a string
 replica_count              = 1                                         # Number of replicas for TFE you would like to have started tfe_license                = "<your_tfe_license_raw_text>"             # Your TFE license in raw text
-tfe_release                = "v202312-1"                               # The version of TFE application you wish to be deployed
+tfe_release                = "v202410-1"                               # The version of TFE application you wish to be deployed
 load_balancer_type         = "external"                                # If you would like to have an "internal" or "external" loadbalancer
 # AWS
 region                     = "eu-north-1"                              # To create the DNS record on AWS